je-nunez/API_ReadTheDocs/README.md

 to the EPUB file with the documentation of `scipy-cookbook`.

-Not all projects have their documentations available to be download in all the three formats, EPUB, PDF and HTML-Zip.
+**Note**: Not all projects have their documentations available to be downloaded in all the three formats, EPUB, PDF and HTML-Zip.
+This is owner-configurable per project and per export-format in the hosting provided by ReadTheDocs.org.

 Note that besides the download links, like: